 We are committed to convening a cohort of diverse health professionals.
 Organizations are strongly encouraged to engage a diverse team, including individuals diverse in race, ethnicity, age, sexual orientation, sex, gender identity, ability/disability and professional role.

-Applications for the second TEAM Training cohort are now open.
-Help us spread the word!
+Applications for the second TEAM Training cohort are now closed.
+All applicants will be notified of their status the week of February 4, 2019.

 Questions?
 Email us at email@example.com